-COASTAL MANAGEMENT WHAT IS THE COASTAL MANAGEMENT ELEMENT?
+WHAT IS THE COASTAL MANAGEMENT ELEMENT?

 The Coastal Management Element sets forth the community's principles and strategies for the use and protection of the City's coastal resources.
 Coastal management is a multifaceted effort.
 Proper management ensures both the protection of life and property from natural disasters, as well as the conservation of natural resources.
 It strives at once to maintain and enhance the quality of life of citizens who value the area as a recreational asset, to protect wildlife and natural ecosystems, to maximize economic benefits generated from tourism, and to safeguard human life and public investment from natural disasters.
 Coastal Management requires a careful balance between the natural and built environments.
-The City has already begun to make significant commitments to data collection and identification of vulnerabilities based upon its 2018 Intracoastal Waterway Water Level & Infrastructure Vulnerability Study as well as its Stormwater Master Plan Update.
-Both initiatives identify Coastal Protection Area and citywide vulnerabilities for seawalls, stormwater outfalls along the intracoastal waterway and stormwater infrastructure.
+The City has already begun to make significant commitments to data collection and identification of vulnerabilities based upon its 2018 Intracoastal Waterway Water Level & Infrastructure Vulnerability Study and its Stormwater Master Plan Update.
+Both initiatives identify Coastal Protection Area and citywide vulnerabilities for seawalls, stormwater outfalls along the Intracoastal Waterway, and stormwater infrastructure.
 The City commits to comprehensively plan for its vulnerabilities through the development of a Sustainability and Climate Action Plan that holistically addresses infrastructure, natural systems and development at risk from future weather-related events and sea level rise.
-The City is taking a proactive approach to move beyond the current requirements to focus on resiliency and flooding preparedness within the Coastal Management Element.
+The City is taking a proactive approach to move beyond the current requirements within Chapter 163, F.S. to focus on resiliency and flooding preparedness within the Coastal Management Element.
 For further discussion regarding citywide sustainability and resiliency planning efforts, please see the Data, Inventory and Analysis and Goals, Objectives and Policies for the Conservation, Sustainability and Resiliency Element.
-COASTAL MANAGEMENT GOALS GOAL CME 1 PRESERVE, PROTECT, RESTORE, AND MANAGE CONTINUE TO PRESERVE, PROTECT, RESTORE, AND DILIGENTLY MANAGE THE NATURAL COASTAL ENVIRONMENT TO MAINTAIN OR ENHANCE ITS QUALITY FOR PRESENT AND FUTURE GENERATIONS.
+COASTAL MANAGEMENT GOALS GOAL CME 1 PRESERVATION, PROTECTION, RESTORATION, AND MANAGEMENT CONTINUE TO PRESERVE, PROTECT, RESTORE, AND DILIGENTLY MANAGE THE NATURAL COASTAL ENVIRONMENT TO MAINTAIN OR ENHANCE ITS QUALITY FOR PRESENT AND FUTURE GENERATIONS.
 GOAL CME 2 BALANCE BETWEEN BUILT AND NATURAL ENVIRONMENTS ENSURE DEVELOPMENT AND REDEVELOPMENT WITHIN THE COASTAL PLANNING AREA IS COMPATIBLE WITH THE EXISTING CHARACTER AND SENSITIVELY BALANCES THE NEEDS OF THE NATURAL ENVIRONMENT.
-GOAL CME 3 PREPARE AND ADAPT FOR THE IMPACTS OF CLIMATE CHANGE AND PERIL OF FLOOD ENHANCE EFFORTS TO PREPARE, ADAPT, MITIGATE, AND MANAGE CLIMATE CHANGE IMPACTS TO ACHIEVE A RESILIENT COMMUNITY THROUGHOUT THE COASTAL PLANNING AREA.
-GOAL CME 4 NATURAL DISASTER PREPAREDNESS IN THE COASTAL AREAS ENHANCE EFFORTS TO PREPARE FOR AND MANAGE IMPACT FROM NATURAL DISASTERS GOAL CME 5 PUBLIC PARTICIPATION AND STRATEGIC PARTNERSHIPS.
-FOSTER AND PARTICIPATE IN PARTNERSHIPS AND PROGRAMS THAT ADDRESS REGIONAL AND LOCAL COASTAL MANAGEMENT ISSUES, PROVIDE FUNDING AND ENCOURAGE PUBLIC PARTICIPATION IN SUCH PROGRAMS.
+GOAL CME 3 PREPARATION AND ADAPTATION FOR THE IMPACTS OF CLIMATE CHANGE AND PERIL OF FLOOD ENHANCE EFFORTS TO PREPARE, ADAPT, MITIGATE, AND MANAGE CLIMATE CHANGE IMPACTS TO ACHIEVE A RESILIENT COMMUNITY THROUGHOUT THE COASTAL PLANNING AREA AND ELIMINATE INAPPROPRIATE AND UNSAFE DEVELOPMENT IN THE COASTAL AREAS WHEN OPPORTUNITIES ARISE.
+GOAL CME 4 NATURAL DISASTER PREPAREDNESS IN THE COASTAL AREAS ENHANCE EFFORTS TO PREPARE FOR AND MANAGE IMPACT FROM NATURAL DISASTERS GOAL CME 5 PUBLIC PARTICIPATION AND STRATEGIC PARTNERSHIPS FOSTER AND PARTICIPATE IN PARTNERSHIPS AND PROGRAMS THAT ADDRESS REGIONAL AND LOCAL COASTAL MANAGEMENT ISSUES, PROVIDE FUNDING AND ENCOURAGE PUBLIC PARTICIPATION IN SUCH PROGRAMS.